Skip to content

 • Home Owners Struggle To Get Insurance in Hurricane Prone Areas

-• Blog Post Climate change extreme energy Oil
+• Climate impacts extreme energy Oil

 Lets carry on this theme for a minute.
 The US produces nearly half of global emissions from vehicles, because they drive bigger more fuel inefficient cars further than anyone else.
 These emissions cause climate change which in turn causes more frequent hurricanes.
 More hurricanes and storms means more property damage and more property damage means higher insurance for property.
 All sounds a bit far fetched or does it?